-The Delta County Sheriff’s Office and other Delta County law enforcement are partnering this year with all Delta County Fire Departments and EMS in an effort to gather Christmas toys for needy children in our area.
-The event will be named Blue and Red Santa.
+The Delta County Sheriff’s Office and other Delta County law enforcement partnered together this year with all Delta County Fire Departments and EMS in an effort to gather Christmas toys for needy children in the area for a Blue and Red Santa.
 Across the country law enforcement agencies are involved in toy drives for needy families and these events are generally named Blue Santa.
-In Delta County our law enforcement ranks are rather small so we chose to partner with the Delta County Fire Departments and EMS thus the name Blue and Red Santa.

 During a probation violation arrest Sunday morning, Dec.
 14 Delta County Constable Ben Snow, Investigator Ryan Brown, State Trooper Dustin Hunter along with Fannin County Sheriff’s deputies discovered a large abundance of stolen property at a house in Ladonia on Redner Street.
 The property included jewelry, electronics (including computer laptops), tools and drugs were also discovered during the search from area burglaries.

 Texas A&M University-Commerce professor of economics Dr. Dale Funderburk says the dramatic fall in the price of oil is the big economic story of 2014, and will continue to be a major story in 2015.
 And Dr. Funderburk says the cyberwar apparently unleashed by North Korea on Sony has huge implications for the world economy.

 A possible murder in northern Lamar County has led authorities to arrest two teenagers suspected of the crime, according to eparisextra.com.